-Dave with his daughter Davina on the outskirts of Edinburgh.
-He was two thirds of the way from Land’s End to John O’Groats on a sponsored cycle to raise funds for brain research supported by the Neurosciences Foundation. £3,000 was raised to support stroke research.
+Dave cycled from Land’s End to John O’Groats on a sponsored cycle to raise funds for brain research supported by the Neurosciences Foundation.
+He raised £3,000 to support stroke research.

 A stroke study